Irises are some of the most popular flowers in the world.

 - Sterilizer them in a 10% percent bleach soak.

-- It’s best to start from scratch, especially if you don’t know which strain of mosaic virus is affecting your plant.
+- It’s best to start from scratch, especially if you don’t know which mosaic virus strain affects your plant.

 - Washing your hands between plants is also essential, as the mosaic virus can be passed on if you have the juices of an infected plant on your hands, especially when it comes to the tobacco mosaic virus.